Scottish Women's Premier League Cup

-The SWPL Cup changed to run on a summer schedule played in a single calendar year (from around March to November) from the 2009 edition until the 2019 competition and the 2020 edition, when the COVID-19 pandemic ended the season prematurely and caused the SWPL to revert to a winter format in all competitions.
+The SWPL Cup changed to run on a summer schedule played in a single calendar year (from around March to November) from the 2009 edition until the COVID-19 pandemic ended the 2020 season prematurely (leaving that year's edition unfinished) and caused the SWPL to revert to a winter format in all competitions for the following season, which was retained after pandemic restrictions ended.

+The competition has been won most often by Hibernian, seven times.

 Format

 Up to 2015, eight of the twelve Premier League teams were drawn to play in the first round.
 The four winners and the other four teams then played in the quarter-finals.
 All matches were played over one leg.